InsertKoinIO/koin/docs/reference/koin-mp/kmp.md

 You can keep using `koin-android` features and reuse the common modules/classes.

-The code foor the Android app can be found here: https://github.com/InsertKoinIO/hello-kmp/tree/main/androidApp
+The code for the Android app can be found here: https://github.com/InsertKoinIO/hello-kmp/tree/main/androidApp

 ## iOS App